Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild

-Sec.~\ref{sec:ablations} analyzes the performance of our \method and proves that we outperform prior methods.
-Now, we turn to \dataset and its impact as a large-scale dataset.
+Sec.~\ref{sec:ablations} analyzes the performance of \method for the task of 3D object detection.
+Now, we turn to \dataset and its impact as a large-scale benchmark.
 We show two use cases of \dataset: (a) a universal 3D dataset which integrates smaller ones, and (b) a pre-training dataset.

-\mypar{\dataset as a universal dataset.} We treat \dataset as a dataset which integrates smaller single ones and show the impact of \dataset on each one.
-To this end, we train \method on \dataset and compare to single-dataset training.
-Table~\ref{tab:cross_dataset} shows the performance for the indoor (top) and urban (bottom) domain reported on the category intersection, 14 for indoor and 3 for outdoor, to ensure AP$_\threed$ comparability.
-Training on \dataset and its domain-specific subsets, \datasetin and \datasetout, results in higher performance compared to single-dataset training, signifying that our large-scale \dataset generalizes better and should be preferred over single dataset training.
-Notably, ARKit sees a $+2.6\%$ boost and KITTI $+5.3$\%.
+\mypar{\dataset as a universal dataset.} We treat \dataset as a dataset which integrates smaller single ones and show its impact on each one.
+We train \method on \dataset and compare to single-dataset training in Table~\ref{tab:cross_dataset}, for the indoor (left) and urban (right) domain.
+AP$_\threed$ is reported on the category intersection (10 for indoor, 3 for outdoor) to ensure comparability.
+Training on \dataset and its domain-specific subsets, \datasetin and \datasetout, results in higher performance compared to single-dataset training, signifying that our large \dataset generalizes better and should be preferred over single dataset training.
+ARKit sees a $+2.6\%$ boost and KITTI $+5.3$\%.
 Except for Hypersim, the domain-specific subsets tend to perform better on their domain, which is not surprising given their distinct properties (Fig.~\ref{fig:dataset_stats}).

 \mypar{\dataset as a pre-training dataset.} Next, we demonstrate the utility of \dataset for pre-training.
-In this setting, an unseen dataset is finetuned using a \method model pre-trained from \dataset.
+In this setting, an unseen dataset is used for finetuning from a model pre-trained on \dataset.
 The motivation is to determine how a large-scale 3D dataset could accelerate low-shot learning with minimum need for costly 3D annotations on a new dataset.
-We choose SUN RGB-D and KITTI as our \textit{unseen} target datasets given their popularity and small size.
-We pre-train \method on \dataset-, which removes the target datasets from \dataset, and then subsequently finetune the models using percentages of their available training data.
-The performance curves in Fig.~\ref{fig:percentoftraining} show the model quickly gains its final performance even at a small fraction of the training data when pretrained on \dataset- compared to ImageNet.
-When pre-trained on \dataset- a model finetuned from only 5\% of either target achieves more than 70\% of their upper-bound performance.
+We choose SUN RGB-D and KITTI as our \textit{unseen} datasets given their popularity and small size.
+We pre-train \method on \dataset-, which removes them from \dataset, then finetune the models using a \% of their training data.
+The curves in Fig.~\ref{fig:percentoftraining} show the model quickly gains its upper-bound performance at a small fraction of the training data, when pre-trained on \dataset- vs. ImageNet, without any few-shot training tricks.
+A model finetuned on only 5\% of its target can achieve $>$70\% of the upper-bound performance.